Interactive Web on Desktop Computer, 2018 online

 This project uses text mining and modern interactive data visualization techniques to reveal new patterning insights of I-Ching from both divinatory and philosophical perspectives.
 We consider the pattern of hexagrams and their relationships as a binary coding system.
 The lines in I-Ching describe life as cyclical movement, and each line represents one of the fundamental assertions of the Changes.
-The line-based symbols indicate the stages and combinations of Yin and Yang- the world of opposites.
-The implication of the hexagram patterns and their correlations with the commentaries are analyzed through text mining.
-Based on the keywords associating with the practice of divination, the change dynamic and the principles of the fortune are revealed.
+A hexagram in the original I-Ching is a formation of six straight or split lines representing the stages and combinations of Yin and Yang- the world of opposites.
+They are arranged in numerical order from one to sixty-four.
 Adding an additional dimension (from lines to forms) and another color channel to the graphic symbols can better reveal the sequence structures and the inverse and opposite patterns of the neighboring hexagrams.
-The micro/macro visualization design strategy offers a comprehensive interactive experience to the viewers, sheds new light on this ancient book, and illuminates its true meaning.

 The visualization approach and research process investigate four aspects of I-Ching: the cyclical movements among different stages, the thematic categories of the Decisions, the occurrences of keywords related to divination, and the geometrical patterns of the Hexagrams.
 Users may browse through the four tabs listed on the right side of the window panel to explore.
 A brief explanation of the four approaches is explained below: